programizer/autogit/README.md

 ./.auto-git.sh
 ```

-To save, break with Ctrl+C in one of the 3 sec wait intervals after "backup created"
+To stop, break with Ctrl+C in one of the 3 sec wait intervals after "backup created".

-The backup folder is ignored for additional manual backups
+The backup folder is ignored for additional manual backups.

-You can remain on your usual branch since there is no need to check the backups
+You can remain on your usual branch since there is no need to check the backups.

 Alternatives to git with less features and memory usage:
 ./.auto-rsync.sh
 ./.auto-rdiff-backup.sh

 ## Acknowledgements